-Police Beat for Nov.
+Police beat for Nov.
 11, 2019

-• Blair Alexander Dunning, 33, 1900 block of Cocoanut Ave., Sarasota.
-Charges: possession of a controlled substance without a prescription, possession or use of drug paraphernalia and nonresident driver license required.
-Bond: none.

-• Jeffrey Scott Lebon, 46, 2100 block of Devon St., Port Charlotte.
-Charges: possession of a controlled substance without a prescription, possession or use of drug paraphernalia and knowingly driving with a suspended or revoked license.
-Bond: none.

-• Nathan Dorman Burley, 29, homeless of Port Charlotte.
-Charge: failure to register as a convicted felon.
-Bond: none.

-• Daniel William Bojarski, 55, homeless of Port Charlotte.
-Charge: county ordinance violation.
-Bond: $500.

-• Jessica Nicole Sabielny, 37, 7500 block of 68th Terrace, Pembroke Pines.
+Shannon Marlene Fern, 48, 1100 block of S.E.
+6th Ave., Arcadia.
 Charges: possession of a controlled substance without a prescription and possession or use of drug paraphernalia.
-Bond: $9,000.
+Bond: $2,000.

-• George Johnson, Jr., 40, of Pahokee, FL.
-Charges: knowingly driving with a suspended or revoked license and possession of a fictitious ID card.
-Bond: $1,500.
+Robert Lee Jones III, 33, 2100 block of N.E.
+Snow Street, Arcadia.
+Charges: driving with a suspended license, violation of probation and possession or use of drug paraphernalia.
+Bond: $620.

-• Joseph Leroy Hagerman, Jr., 57, of Lakehurst, NJ.
-Charge: violation of probation.
-Bond: none.
+Patrick Gordon King, 35, homeless of Arcadia.
+Charges: possession of a weapon or ammunition by a convicted felon, two counts of possession of a controlled substance without a prescription, possession or use of drug paraphernalia and driving with a suspended license.
+Bond: $12,500.

+David Allen Martin, 47, 800 block of W. Magnolia St, Arcadia.
+Charges: two counts of possession of methamphetamine with intent to sell and two count of possession or use of drug paraphernalia.
+Bond: $14,000.

+Jordan Morales, 29, 800 block of S. Monroe Ave., Arcadia.
+Charges: resisting officer without violence, possession of methamphetamine with intent to distribute, possession or use of drug paraphernalia and two counts of failure to appear.
+Bond: $6,500.

+Steven Morales, Jr., 30, 800 block of S. Monroe Ave., Arcadia.
+Charges: possession of methamphetamine with intent to sell, possession of a controlled substance without a prescription and two counts of possession or use of drug paraphernalia.
+Bond: $12,500.

+Woodrow Wilson Noyes, 40, homeless of Arcadia.
+Charges: battery by touch or strike, criminal mischief with damage to property, trespassing and resisting an officer without violence.
+Bond: $7,500.

+James Louis Plott, 39, 2700 block of N.W.
+Buckcreek Road, Arcadia.
+Charges: commit domestic battery by strangulation and battery by touch or strike.
+Bond: $2,100.

 Post a comment as